SupertigerDev/better-in-game-chat/README.md

 # Better In-Game Chat Overlay
 Game chat systems suck.
 This overlay fixes that.
-It's a simple, modern and free chat system overlay for games. inspired by the game that currently has the best chat system in the world, Overwatch.
+It's a simple, modern and free chat system overlay for games.
+Inspired by the game that currently has the best chat system in the world, Overwatch.

 NOTE: this overlay is 10% finished and is in WIP.
 It currently only works with Valorant.